Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 In this lab you'll be implementing the Microsoft Purview extension for Google Chrome in a controlled lab environment to secure the data.
 The primary objective is to fortify the data security measures, particularly by safeguarding against the uploading of data from unauthorized or unapproved browsers.

+Note: Edge is not needed for DLP policy to apply to Edge.
+"The Microsoft Purview Extension is able to provide existing Endpoint DLP capabilities to non-native applications."
+Edge is native.

 ## Lab objectives

 In this lab, you will complete the following tasks: